deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Come *on*, I'm not an aggressor!"

 "Take it for the compliment it is and move on, brother."
-Baseball suggested.
+BASEBALL suggested.

 "Gee, thanks…" Adam rolled his eyes.